 The MPH Program holds information sessions on campus and on-line throughout the year.
-These sessions provide an opportunity to meet with program staff, students, and/or faculty.
+These sessions provide an opportunity to meet with program staff and students.
 Each session offers a brief overview of curriculum, the application process, with plenty of time to answer questions.
 For details, please see our Information Session listing.
 For information specific to the Health Metrics and Evaluation Track, please contact Sean Lassiter.

 All Global Health MPH tracks can be completed in four quarters, however, most students do not do complete four quarters consecutively but take all required courses in their first three quarters.
 Students may then complete a final quarter after going on-leave for one or two quarters to pursue thesis work or a practicum.
 Students who choose to complete practicum or thesis projects abroad may have access to additional funding resources to support both tuition and travel expenses.